jthalpern/jthalpern.github.io/_pages/Scrivener.md

 <p style="font-size:.875em;"><b>Goal:</b> walk users through a basic workflow for writing and exporting a project.
 As most users will go on to format their book with other software, I've focused the guide on producing a .docx file compatible with the two most popular formatting programs, Vellum and Atticus. </p>

-<p style="font-size:.875em;"><b>Intended audience:</b> independent authors who are tech-savvy enough to perform basic computer tasks like installing the program, but may otherwise be overwhelmed by Scrivener's complex features and interface.</p>
+<p style="font-size:.875em;"><b>Intended audience:</b> independent authors, who are likely tech-savvy enough to perform basic computer tasks like installing the program, but may otherwise be overwhelmed by Scrivener's complex features and interface.</p>

 You can scroll to read the guide below, or if you prefer a PDF, you can download it **here.**
 {: .notice--info}